-Based on the current circumstances around coronavirus (COVID-19) in the community, please be advised that all Lungs in Action classes are cancelled for a period of three months, effective 16 March 2020.
+Based on the current circumstances around coronavirus (COVID-19) in the community, please be advised that all Lungs in Action classes are currently suspended, effective 16 March 2020.
+Please revisit our website or join our mailing list to receive further updates.

 What is Lungs in Action?